Alzheimer's disease: History

 For most of the 20th century, the diagnosis of Alzheimer's disease was reserved for individuals between the ages of 45 and 65 who developed symptoms of dementia.
 The terminology changed after 1977 when a conference on Alzheimer's disease concluded that the clinical and pathological manifestations of presenile and senile dementia were almost identical, although the authors also added that this did not rule out the possibility that they had different causes.
 This eventually led to the diagnosis of Alzheimer's disease independent of age.
 The term senile dementia of the Alzheimer type (SDAT) was used for a time to describe the condition in those over 65, with classical Alzheimer's disease being used to describe those who were younger.
 Eventually, the term Alzheimer's disease was formally adopted in medical nomenclature to describe individuals of all ages with a characteristic common symptom pattern, disease course, and neuropathology.

 The National Institute of Neurological and Communicative Disorders and Stroke (NINCDS) and the Alzheimer's Disease and Related Disorders Association (ADRDA, now known as the Alzheimer's Association) established the most commonly used NINCDS-ADRDA Alzheimer's Criteria for diagnosis in 1984, extensively updated in 2007.
 These criteria require that the presence of cognitive impairment, and a suspected dementia syndrome, be confirmed by neuropsychological testing for a clinical diagnosis of possible or probable Alzheimer's disease.
 A histopathologic confirmation including a microscopic examination of brain tissue is required for a definitive diagnosis.
-Good statistical reliability and validity have been shown between the diagnostic criteria and definitive histopathological confirmation.
+Good statistical reliability and validity have been reported between the diagnostic criteria and definitive histopathological confirmation.

 Society and culture

 Social costs

 Dementia, and specifically Alzheimer's disease, may be among the most costly diseases for societies worldwide.
 As populations age, these costs will probably increase and become an important social problem and economic burden.
 Costs associated with AD include direct and indirect medical costs, which vary between countries depending on social care for a person with AD.
-Direct costs include doctor visits, hospital care, medical treatments, nursing home care, specialized equipment, and household expenses.
+Direct costs include doctor visits, hospital care, medical treatments, nursing home care, specialised equipment, and household expenses.
 Indirect costs include the cost of informal care and the loss in productivity of informal caregivers.

 In the United States as of 2019, informal (family) care is estimated to constitute nearly three-fourths of caregiving for people with AD at a cost of US$234 billion per year and approximately 18.5 billion hours of care.
 The cost to society worldwide to care for individuals with AD is projected to increase nearly ten-fold, and reach about US$9.1 trillion by 2050.

 Costs for those with more severe dementia or behavioral disturbances are higher and are related to the additional caregiving time to provide physical care.